elastic/spigot/README.md

 A configuration file is required.
 The configuration file is a list of runner configurations.
 Runner configurations consist of:

 - generator object.
 This contains the configuration for the generator.
+See godoc for each generator for config options.

 - output object.
 This contains the configuration for the output.
+See godoc for each output for config options.

 - records.
 An integer, which is the number of records to write each interval.